suakow/suakow/README.md

 ### Hi there 👋

 My name is Suakow.
-I experienced network programmability (on ISP backbone network, familiar with Juniper and Cisco programmability APIs) and automation for 3 years and experienced in software developement for 5 years.
+I experienced network programmability (especially on ISP's Internet backbone network, familiar with Juniper and Cisco programmability APIs) and automation for 3 years and experienced in software developement for 5 years.
 Currently, I am interested in machine learning and AI !

 <!--
 **suakow/suakow** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.